What will it take to keep Washington’s ski areas open through this pandemic winter?

 “Be the reason we have a season”

-Like “use your vehicle as base camp,” there’s another refrain you may encounter while skiing this year, Christmassy and Mr. Rogers-adjacent in its rhyming wholesomeness: “Be the reason we have a season.”
+Like “use your vehicle as base camp,” there’s another refrain you may encounter while skiing this year, Christmassy and Mister Rogers-adjacent in its rhyming wholesomeness: “Be the reason we have a season.”

 It’s something that was originally coined by the National Ski Areas Association, Mission Ridge’s Hickok said.
 The NSAA, a trade organization, released a set of best practices for ski areas operating during the pandemic.
 Called “Ski Well, Be Well,” it was crafted with input from ski area operators, organizations and trade groups.
 Thirty-three have signed off on it, including the Pacific Northwest Ski Areas Association.